DanieleSetti/Monitoring-Incident-Response-System/README.md

 https://github.com/DanieleSetti/Highly-Available-Web-Application-Infrastructure-on-AWS

-It focuses on observability and operations — adding monitoring, alerting, and incident response to transform a running system into a production-ready, observable system.
+It focuses on observability and operations — adding monitoring, alerting, and incident response to transform a running system into observable system.

 The application is deployed on EC2 instances behind an Application Load Balancer, with a PostgreSQL database on Amazon RDS.
 Monitoring is implemented using Prometheus and Grafana, with alerting based on system and application behavior.